Table of Contents[Hide][Show]

 18. Cumberland Falls State Resort Park

-The mist of the falls create a ‘moonbow’ or lunar rainbow, at just the right time in Cumberland Falls State Resort Park.
+The mist of the falls create a ‘moonbow’ or lunar rainbow in Cumberland Falls State Resort Park.
 You can see it for about two days before and two days after each full moon, as long as the sky is clear.
 The park also offers swimming, 17 miles of hiking trails and fantastic birding.
 Note that some activities, like horseback riding, rafting and gem mining at Cumberland Falls Mining Company charge fees.